visionvlsi/visionvlsi/README.md

 ### Services by Vision-VLSI Industry Pvt.
 Ltd.:

-● Institute helps to install all the required EDA tools by providing all at free of cost with no additional charges.
+● Institute helps to install all the required EDA tools by providing all at free of cost with no additional charges.<br/>
-● All recordings are made available to watch at their convenience.
+● All recordings are made available to watch at their convenience.<br/>
 ● Curriculum vitae preparation on LinkedIn.

 ### Mode of delivery:
-● Online
+● Online<br/>
 ● Platform: Google Meet